itamaravady/dimerr/README.md

 This project is a single page application and was developed using: ES6, React, Redux, SCSS, Node.js, Express.js, MongoDB.

-It include the usage of google api for login, has a fluid web design, and follows the principles of mobile first.
+It includes the usage of google api for login, has a fluid web design, and follows the principles of mobile first.